arvkevi/kneed/docs/parameters.rst

 Parameter Examples
 ==================

-This page provides examples that outline the effect of tuning the parameters for the `KneeLocator` class.
+This page provides examples that outline the effect of tuning the parameters for `KneeLocator`.

 curve
 -----